 The once rich and untapped resources of oil, natural gas, gold,

 copper, lithium (used for making batteries for

 computers, cellphones and general gadgets), and

-mined.
+being mined.
 The land is scarred and the water is

 polluted.
 The ramifications for Asia and the rest

-which is the source of water to Asia, about half
+the source of water to Asia, about half the

 Asia’s 10 major river systems including the